Agri-Hub/Callisto/Knowledge_Graph/README.md

 Examples of SPARQL queries to execute on the knowledge graph.

-1. Return two parcels that are more than 10 square meters(m2) apart, and calculate their distance:
+1. Return two parcels that are more than 10 square meters(m2) apart, and calculate their distance.

 ```
     PREFIX geo: <http://www.opengis.net/ont/geosparql#>